 Babies are often fed rice-based foods because they're thought to pose less of an an allergy risk than wheat.

 Last year, Spanish researchers tested rice-based baby food, and found arsenic levels high enough that they wrote "it seems imperative that legislation on maximum residues of arsenic in food should be available as soon as possible to protect consumers worldwide."

 Research is needed to pinpoint types of rice that are less likely to accumulate arsenic in the grain, they added.
 "Otherwise the rice percentage in infant foods should be reduced."

 Concentrated foods like rice bran or brown rice syrup, which is sometimes used as a sweetener in vegan recipes, can be very high in arsenic, Meharg says.

 The formula that tested high for arsenic in the Dartmouth study was a soy-based formula made by Nature's One of Lewis Center, Ohio.
 Organic brown rice syrup is the primary ingredient.
-The company had posted information saying it was having the product independently tested, but took that page down from its website today.
+Yesterday the company posted a statement saying that their products "meet all safety requirements of the Federal Food and Drug Administration".